mskf3000/Tutorials-and-Cheat-Sheets/PHP - Oracle OCI8 Module Items.md

 Now start restart Apache and check the output of the PHP info page and `oci8` should be clearly listed there under installed components.

 	sudo service httpd restart

 ***

+### Dealing with some issues if they pop up.

+For some Terminal connections — mainly on older server OS installs — running `pecl install -f oci8` and then responding `instantclient,/usr/lib/oracle/12.1/client64/lib/` to the path question won’t work.
+The workaround for that is to run an `echo` and a pipe (`|`) command like this:

+	echo "instantclient,/usr/lib/oracle/12.1/client64/lib/" | pecl install -f oci8

+And if you are installing this on some PHP setups, this error might come up after that `pecl install` kicks in:

+	error: oci8_dtrace_gen.h: No such file or directory make: *** [oci8.lo] Error 1

+In cases like that, you need to disable DTrace support to install OCI8 by opening up this file:

+	sudo nano /usr/include/php/main/php_config.h

+Look for this:

+	/* Defined to 1 if PHP OCI8 DTrace support was enabled during configuration */
+	#define HAVE_OCI8_DTRACE 1

+And change it to this; basically commenting out that line:

+	/* Defined to 1 if PHP OCI8 DTrace support was enabled during configuration */ /* #define HAVE_OCI8_DTRACE 1 */

+Then go back and run that `pecl install` command again.

+***